Q42/Meteor-Promissum/README.md

 I know, I should get my spec up at Cocoapods.

-It actually only is a category file that contains some extensions.
+It's actually only a category file that contains some extensions.
 You could also just import [Meteor+Promises.swift](https://github.com/Q42/Meteor-Promissum/blob/master/Meteor%2BPromissum/Meteor%2BPromises.swift) in you project.